Smokeless Tobacco and Health Risks

 Start here for help in creating a quit plan, tips to coping with common obstacles and resources for support and smoking cessation programs.

-There are several websites specifically for smokeless tobacco users.
+There are several websites for smokeless tobacco users.
 These include:

 Life After Tobacco

-Unfortunately, quitting tobacco cannot completely erase the damage done by months or years of use.
-You should always be honest with healthcare providers about your history of tobacco use and be aware of the risks associated with this history.
+Quitting tobacco cannot get rid of the damage done by months or years of use.
+You should always tell your healthcare providers about your history of tobacco use and be aware of the risks associated with this history.

 As recommended by the American Cancer Society, you should tell your healthcare provider about any of the following symptoms: